 Cat vomiting – possible causes:

-- inflammation of the stomach lining (gastritis) (1) see table below – the main symptom is vomiting that may be very bad, chronic (“something that continues or persists over an extended period of time” – Medline Plus – nlm.nih.gov/medlineplus/ency/article/002312.htm) and sporadic.
+- inflammation of the stomach lining (gastritis) (1) see table below – the main symptom is severe, chronic or sporadic vomiting. – Medline Plus – nlm.nih.gov/medlineplus/ency/article/002312.htm) and sporadic.

 - IBD – inflammatory bowel disease (or IBS – inflammatory bowel syndrome) (3) – an immune reaction disease – can be caused by commercial dry food.
 Cure: hypoallergenic cat food commercially available or better: homemade cat food.